 The Ludwig Classification System describes hair loss patterns in female pattern baldness, which ranges from stages I to III.
 This illustration is a simplified version.

 Where male pattern baldness is characterized by a readily visible receding hairline, and loss at the temples and crown, thinning hair in women is more subtle.
 The Ludwig Classification describes the pattern as hair thinning throughout the entire top of the scalp, behind the frontal hairline.
 Even in severe cases where loss is easily visible from above, the frontal hairline remains intact.
 Bald spots may appear at the crown or elsewhere but more commonly; generalized thinning is evenly dispersed throughout the top of the scalp, which can get progressively worse as the years go by.
-Schedule a consultation with Dr. Harris to discuss your hair loss and treatment options.
+Schedule a consultation to discuss your hair loss and treatment options.